What is Superpave?

 Superpave vs. Marshall

 Compared to the Marshall design method, Superpave integrates material selection and mix design and uses an entirely different type of compaction.
 Instead of the impact of weighted hammer blows, the Superpave gyratory compactor (SGC) uses a hydraulically powered kneading system with an action much closer to the actual field densification of the mix.
 The applied force is constant, the number of gyrations can be controlled, and the device produces feedback on the compactibility of the asphalt material.
 Optimum densities developed with the SGC often require less asphalt binder than Marshall methods.

 A 2002 article in Public Roads magazine, Superpave Comes of Age, points out that Superpave is not a one-size-fits-all solution.
-For instance, mix design for pavement in the Nevada desert with warm temperatures and light traffic would not fare well in a frigid, highly traveled metropolitan Minnesota city road.
-The article also refers to Superpave as a “complex system of choices” noting that new and different tests are required for the classification and selection of binder and aggregate.
+For instance, a mix design for pavement in the Nevada desert with warm temperatures and light traffic would not fare well on a frigid, highly traveled metropolitan Minnesota city road.
+The article also refers to Superpave as a “complex system of choices,” noting that new and different tests are required for the classification and selection of binder and aggregate.

 The first step in the design process is a collection of the environmental and usage information for the project.
 In other words, maximum/minimum temperatures for both air and pavement, along with current and anticipated traffic types and loads.
 Testing and selection criteria for PG binder, combined aggregate requirements, and mixture design are detailed in AASHTO M 323.